 The demonstration plant will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.
 In December 2019, the Company entered into a fixed-price, turnkey contract with CRIMM for the supply and commissioning of a technology, equipment package for the demonstration plant, which includes performance guarantees, as well as commissioning services and an operator training program.
-The Company estimates that the cost, including fabrication, delivery, commissioning, laboratory set-up and an operator training program, as well as the cost of operation for one year, will be approximately US \$5 million (\$7.0 million).
-Subject to financing and finalization of permitting, the Company is targeting the completion of the demonstration plant construction in the first half of calendar 2021, followed by the delivery of the first finished product samples to potential customers.
+The Company estimates that the cost, including fabrication, delivery, commissioning, laboratory set-up and an operator training program, as well as the cost of operation for one year, will be approximately US\$5 million (\$7.0 million).
+Subject to financing, the Company is targeting the completion of the demonstration plant construction in calendar 2021, followed by the delivery of the first finished product samples to potential customers.